-Take off the Cleaning Cloths and rinse periodically as needed so you have a clean cloth to work with.
+Take off the Cleaning Cloth and rinse periodically as needed so you have a clean cloth to work with.

-I start at the top edge of one wall and go across the top with my Casabella Quick Sweeper I just brush down half way until I have a big chunk of the wall clean, then I do the bottom half, and move over and repeat.
+Begin at the top edge of one wall and go across the top with the Casabella Quick Sweeper

-Continue this all the way around the room.
+Continue this process all the way around the room.

 The product ratio is recommended by PineSol to use 1/4 cup of Pine Sol to 1 Gallon of water.
 Recommended by HowStuffWorks the recipe is: Mix 1⁄2 cup vinegar, 1 cup clear ammonia, 1⁄4 cup baking soda, and 1 gallon warm water.
 Caution: Wear rubber gloves, and work in a well-ventilated area when using this powerful solution. (http://home.howstuffworks.com/home-improvement/household-hints-tips/cleaning-organizing/how-to-clean-your-walls-and-ceilings.htm–

 *Be sure to begin at the bottom and work towards the top to avoid drips